ig3/srf-scheduler/README.md

  * Use a weighted average for study time
  * Randomize due date to disperse clusters of cards
  * Add latency, backlog and overdue to dailystats
+ * Don't exclude current day from average new cards per day